ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/10-better-hash-functions.md

 function.

-As with many other hash functions, the final step is to apply the modulus operator to the result, using table size $M$ to generate a value within the table range.
+As with many other hash functions, the final step is to apply the modulus operator to the result, using table size $m$ to generate a value within the table range.
 If the sum is not sufficiently large, then the modulus operator will yield a poor distribution.
 For example, because the ASCII value for 'A' is 65 and 'Z' is 90, the sum will always be in